Azur Lane: In-game

-The crossover event with Dead or Alive Xtreme Venus Vacation called "Vacation Lane" took place between November 26 and December 9, 2020.
-It featured an original story, new ships, skins, and furniture sets.
-The characters featured were Marie Rose, Honoka, Kasumi, Misaki, Nyotengu, Nagisa, and Monica.
+A collaboration event with Dead or Alive Xtreme Venus Vacation took place between November 26 and December 9, 2020.
+The event called Vacation Lane featured an original story, new ships, skins, and furniture sets.
+The Dead or Alive characters featured were Marie Rose, Honoka, Kasumi, Misaki, Nyotengu, Nagisa, and Monica.
 On April 24, 2023, it was announced that this crossover event would have a re-run from April 27 to May 11.
 All previously featured characters would return with the inclusion of Luna and Tamaki.
+A third collaboration took place in April 2026.
+A second original story event called Beachside Brilliance added new ships, skins, and furniture sets.
+The new featured characters were all Venus Vacation originals including: Elise, Shandy, Yukino, Patty, Shizuku, and Tsukushi.

 The collaboration event of anime television series SSSS.Gridman and SSSS.Dynazenon that ran from November 25 to December 8, 2021, saw the introductions of 7 limited-time obtainable characters; Rikka Takarada, Akane Shinjō, Yume Minami, Hass, Namiko, Mujina and Chise Asukagawa.
 In 2023, all previously featured characters returned in a rerun event that ran from July 20 to August 2, with the introduction of Princess Hime, and The 2nd from the film Gridman Universe.

 Between November 2 and December 7, 2022, six new limited-time characters were introduced (Kala Ideas, Klaudia Valentz, Patricia Abelheim, Reisalin Stout, Lila Decyrus, and Serri Glaus) as part of the collaboration with two video games from the Atelier franchise developed by Gust Corporation; Atelier Ryza 2: Lost Legends & the Secret Fairy and Atelier Ryza 3: Alchemist of the End & the Secret Key.
 In 2025, all aforementioned characters from Atelier Ryza were re-listed in a limited time rerun to coincide with another collaboration event with Gust covering Atelier Yumia: The Alchemist of Memories & the Envisioned Land, featuring 4 new characters (Yumia Leissfeldt, Isla von Duerer, Lenja, and Nina Freide).